jliu1219/academic-kickstart/content/authors/admin/_index.md

 He aims to develop quantum algorithms with sup-polynomial speed-ups over classical algorithms, including topics such as quantum PDE solvers, quantum optimization and quantum machine learning.

+He is also interested in classical numerical analysis, mainly working on first-order methods for convex and non-convex nonlinear optimization problems.

 His adviser is Andrew Childs.